samsamuel/dng_dropframe_fix/README.md

 Run the script over and over again until you no longer recieve messages about new files being created.
 Should only take 3 or 4 runs.

+The script assumes your first file has this as a suffix - 000000.dng, and counts up from there.

 I shouldn't have to say this, but please backup your footage before you run this script.

 Inspired by: JETHRO_THE_POTHOLE_FILLER / Jethro's Pothole Filler, a VB script that does the same thing, but I couldn't get it to run on my Windows 10 machine.